Kaynan-Jamelaumn/genetic-algorithms-knapsack-problem/README.md

 - **Interval-based Migration:** Individuals migrate after a fixed number of generations.
 - **Random Migration:** Random individuals are selected for migration.
 - **Best Individual Migration:** The best individual from one island is selected to migrate to another island.

+### Replacement Methods

+The replacement methods are used in the **island model** to determine which individuals in a population (island) will be replaced during migration.
+These methods ensure that the population evolves effectively by replacing individuals based on specific criteria.

+#### Available Replacement Methods:
+1. **`"random"`**:
+   - Randomly selects individuals for replacement.
+   - Useful for maintaining diversity in the population.

+2. **`"best"`**:
+   - Selects the best individuals (those with the highest fitness scores) for replacement.
+   - Useful for preserving high-quality solutions while allowing migration.

+3. **`"worst"`**:
+   - Selects the worst individuals (those with the lowest fitness scores) for replacement.
+   - Useful for improving the overall quality of the population by removing weak solutions.

+#### How It Works:
+- When migration occurs, individuals are selected from one island to replace individuals in another island.
+- The `primary_replacement_method` determines which individuals are chosen for migration.
+- The `secundary_replacement_method` determines which individuals in the destination island are replaced.